Search blog

 Used with "for," "since," and "how" to describe an action that is ongoing or repeated.
 Example: How long have they been playing tennis?
 They have been playing tennis for 2 hours. |

-To better understand the usage of the Present Perfect Continuous tense, let’s complete the exercises below with PREP!
+To reinforce your understanding of the Present Perfect Continuous tense, try completing the exercises below with the correct form!

 1. Exercises